Learn / Guides / Customer journey mapping (CJM) guide

 What it is: a no-code product analytics tool

-How it’s used: Heap gives you data on how people use your product, tracking every stage of the customer journey.
+How it’s used: Heap gives you customer data on how people use your product, tracking every stage of the customer journey.

 When to use it: when you’re looking for journey pain points in your product, and need data that’ll help you make decisions around increasing retention and reducing customer churn.
 Heap helps you understand which customer segment your users come from, and gives you more granular insight into the customer journey.